mmodenesi/omnetpy/getstarted/README.md

 LDFLAGS += -L$(OMNETPY_ROOT)/lib
 ```

+NOTE: if you are using python3.8 or greater, you need to replace `python3-config --libs` with `python3-config --libs --embed`.

 **IMPORTANT**: Steps 3 and 4 are all the C++ related stuff you need.
 Step 3 is telling OMNeT++
 that whenever it needs to create an instance of ``PyTxc``, then it should look for it in the file
 _tcx.py_ (which we'll create in a moment).
 Step 4 makes the compilation possible.